Have a question about being a Big?

-Who are the Big Brothers in the program?
+Who are the Big Brothers and Big Sisters in the program?

-As a Big Brother/Little Brother team, you decide together what you want to do and then your Little gets parent approval.
+As a Big/Little team (match), you decide together what you want to do and then your Little gets parent approval.
 We recommend that you keep a consistent schedule of outings and get together on a regular basis.
 Your local agency will provide more guidance on this.
 Until your relationship is established the outings will also depend on the comfort level of your Little’s parents, your Little and you.

 How much money should I spend?

-What are some good ideas for outings with my Little Brother?
+What are some good ideas for outings with my Little?

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!